Code-Institute-Submissions/order_proje/README.md

    My Project ia about a marathon 2020 T-shirt order.
 The employees in different departments in the company are required to register and fill in their departments names, T-shirt size and colours to order.
+   The application is live here [http://order-proje.herokuapp.com/get_tasks](http://order-proje.herokuapp.com/get_tasks).
    ## UX
    This project is for all the employees in the company who would like to participate in the marathon.
    - As a user I would like to have a navigation bar where i can navigate though the whole website.